Codecademy/docs/content/sql/concepts/procedures/procedures.md

   - 'paths/analyze-data-with-sql'
 ---

-Procedures (also stored procedures) are blocks of SQL code that are saved in a database and can be executed repeatedly on demand.
-Procedures can be defined to take parameters that can be used within the body of the procedure, as well as define parameters that return an output value.
+Procedures are blocks of SQL code that are saved in a database and can be executed repeatedly on demand.
+Also referred to as stored procedures — they can be defined with parameters to be used within the body of the procedure.
+They can also define parameters that return an output value.

 The syntax for creating a procedure varies depending upon the type of database management system (DBMS) being used.
 Below is an example procedure defined and executed with [MySQL](https://www.mysql.com/); it accepts two parameters and returns an output value.